wrightquist/rc-learning/content/courses/fiji-image-processing/scripting/index.md

 <br>

-## ResultsTable {#resultstable-id}
+## ResultsTable

-The [ResultsTable](https://imagej.nih.gov/ij/developer/api/ij/ij/measure/ResultsTable.html) class is used for storing measurement results and strings as columns of values.
+The [ResultsTable](https://imagej.net/ij/developer/api/ij/ij/measure/ResultsTable.html) class is used for storing measurement results and strings as columns of values.

 **Common statements:**